Willamette Zone

 LEABURG LAKE: Trout

-Will be stocked each week in May and June with between 1,000 – 1,500 hatchery rainbow trout.
+Will be stocked each week in June with between 1,000 – 1,500 hatchery rainbow trout.
+In addition, there will be 500 one-pounders (big!) fish stocked the week of June 15th.
 Leaburg Lake is open to fishing all year.
 Bait can be used from April 22 until Oct.
 31, but beginning Nov.
 1, anglers may only use lures and artificial flies.
 All wild trout must be released.
 Only hatchery fish may be kept.
-Last updated 6/1/26.
+Last updated 6/15/26.

 MCKENZIE RIVER below Leaburg Lake (R1): Trout, steelhead, Chinook

-The first 150 spring Chinook and 300 summer steelhead have passed Leaburg Dam.
+Lots of summer steelhead and spring Chinook passing Leaburg Dam right now.
 June and July are peak months for spring Chinook and summer steelhead fishing.
-Go get em' !
+Go get em'!

 April 22 to October 31 anglers can use bait in the mainstem McKenzie River.
 Beginning Nov.
 1, anglers may only use lures and artificial flies.
 Fishing for summer steelhead remains open throughout year.
 All non-adipose fin-clipped trout must be released unharmed.
 Check the 2026 Sport Fishing Regulations for bait restrictions in the segment you plan to fish.